1997 Plymouth Voyager Engine Stalls

 • 5,121 POSTS

-Have your egr valve looked at and cleaned or replace if necessary and have your engine coolant temperature sensor tested replaced.
-That should help with the over heating and egr should take care of the stalling problem.
-If egr valve doesnt help the stalling problem then, check the idle air control valve.
-But the code that you indicated is that your egr is mal functioning
+have your egr valve looked at and cleaned or replace if necessary and have your engine coolant temperature sensor tested replaced. that should help with the over heating and egr should take care of the stalling problem. if egr valve doesnt help the stalling problem then, check the idle air control valve. but the code that you indicated is that your egr is mal functioning

-Friday, May 9th, 2008 AT 10:07 PM
+May 9, 2008 at 10:07 PM

 OBXAUTOMEDIC